bressler1995/Transform-to-Open-Science/Outreach/readme.md

 ### TOPS Champions

 TOPS Champions are open science ambassadors and subject matter experts that are present at 5 NASA centers.
 These individuals include scientists, staff, thought-leaders, and YOU!
 We can't build a robust community without your help.
 If you are interested in becoming a TOPS Champion, contact us and join our email list!

+## Citizen Science
+We realize that the road to making open science a reality doesn’t begin and end with academics and NASA scientists.
+We want to reach science-interested populations too!
+Citizen science provides an opportunity for the general science-interested public to get involved with scientific research to address societal needs, particularly those at a regional or local level, and to advance innovation.
+In citizen science, community members “formulate research questions, conduct scientific experiments, collect and analyze data, interpret results, make new discoveries, develop technologies and applications, and solve complex problems."

+NASA has been engaged in numerous citizen science projects across SMD and this is another exciting opportunity to do more!

+NASA TOPS will promote the inclusion of citizen and participatory science as integral parts of open science policies and practices at the national and international levels through the following tactics.
+We will:

+- Host webinars or listening sessions with the citizen science organizations
+- Promote TOPS curricula across their organization/communities
+- Highlight success stories around open science efforts